First passage percolation in hostile environment is not monotone: Analysis of the process on the tile

 We proceed our analysis by bounding each term in \eqref{eq:aux1-OB-low1}.

 \paragraph*{First term.} Since the graph $\{O, \Olow\}$ is actually an edge, then

 \paragraph*{Second term.}

 Because of Proposition \ref{prop:Fo-wins}, by taking $o\equiv O_{\text{low}}$, $m=H$, $d=2$ and $W\equiv \Wlow$, the event $ \mathfrak{B}_{\text{low}}(\Olow,\Wlow) $ has probability bounded from below by $(1-\f_2(\mu_1)-\bseta_2)(1-\mu_1)$.
 For the following part we need a technical construction which will be developed in detail later on, therefore at this point we present a result whose proof is deferred to Section \ref{sect:proof-claim-later}, since it requires a comparison with branching random walks that will be described in Section \ref{sect:Fo-wins}.
+At this point we emphasize that the bound obtained in the following result is independent of $\lambda$ (provided that $\lambda$ is chosen to be small).